nikita-kazakov/nikita-kazakov.github.io/_posts/2016-06-15-bro-can-i-borrow-50-on-lending-money-without-getting-screwed.md

     - life lessons
 ---

-Bottom Line: Here's what I learned about lending money and how to minimize the chances of getting screwed.
+Bottom Line --- Here's what I learned about lending money and how to minimize the chances of getting screwed.

 > “Can I borrow $50 from you?”
 He asks.